ParthShah91/python/README.md

 # python
-Sample programs demonstrating python capabilities
+Sample programs demonstrating python capabilities of the developer